IBM/cloud-pak-deployer/docs/src/10-use-deployer/3-run/ibm-cloud.md

 In order for the Cloud Pak Deployer to create the infrastructure and deploy IBM Cloud Pak for Data, it must perform tasks on IBM Cloud.
 In order to do so it requires an IBM Cloud API Key.
 This can be created by following these steps:

-- Go to https://cloud.ibm.com/iam/apikeys and login with your IBMId credentials
+- Go to https://cloud.ibm.com/iam/apikeys and login with your IBMid credentials
 - Ensure you have selected the correct IBM Cloud Account for which you wish to use the Cloud Pak Deployer
 - Click **Create an IBM Cloud API Key** and provide a name and description
 - Copy the IBM Cloud API key using the **Copy** button and store it in a safe place, as you will not be able to retrieve it later